 Simulation parameters

 We will run the simulation to model a single working week without going to the level of detail of specifying exact working hours, shifts etc. We will simply assume the garage is open 12 hours per day.
+We also assume that the garage opens empty of any work in progress, alternatively a ‘Warmup’ duration should be specified.
+Warmup is a standard method used in simulation to initialize a system prior to gathering results from a scenario.

 Each replication will run the simulation with different random seeds.
 Choosing a suitable number for this depends on the amount of variation in the process being modelled and the degree of confidence needed from the results.
 A low number of replications will suit an example such as this, especially when merely trying to validate the control perspective.